Hide messageView More

 Overview

 These visual stories provide information about what to expect when going to the dentist.
-Social stories cover going to the dentist, getting teeth cleaned, getting x-rays and getting a cavity filled.
+Social stories cover going to the dentist, getting teeth cleaned, getting x-rays, and getting a cavity filled.
 These stories were developed in collaboration with UPMC Public Health Dental Clinic staff.

-A cartoon representation of teeth with germs on them.
+Graphic of teeth with bacteria on them.

 Page 1 of 6